golang/website/_content/blog/goroutine-leak-profiles.md

-Unfortunately, neither approach can check for goroutine leaks in production systems, especially at larger scales, which might behave in ways tests might not have accounted for.
+Unfortunately, neither approach can check for goroutine leaks in production systems, especially at larger scales, which may behave in ways unaccounted for by tests.
-So far, goroutine profiles have been used to check for operations that block too many goroutines, or analyze growth trends.
+Goroutine profiles are a rudimentary way to check for operations that block too many goroutines, or analyze growth trends.
-However, goroutine profiles cannot distinguish between goroutines which are leaked, and those which might only temporarily block in high numbers by design, e.g., as a result of increased traffic in a microservice.
+However, goroutine profiles cannot distinguish between goroutines which are leaked, and those which are temporarily blocked in high numbers by design, e.g., as caused by increased traffic in a microservice.
 Likewise, leaks which are low in number may slip by undetected for many years.

-Finally, Go 1.26 introduces the **goroutine leak profiler**, a flexible and lightweight mechanism for finding goroutine leaks in running Go programs, including production systems.
+Go 1.27 introduces the **goroutine leak profiler**, a flexible and lightweight mechanism for finding goroutine leaks in running Go programs, including production systems.
-Unlike previous approaches, which tend to require human analysis, this mechanism is precise and generates little-to-no false positives.
+Unlike previous approaches, which require human analysis, this mechanism is precise and generates little-to-no false positives.
 The trade-off is that it is limited to a subset of goroutine leaks: goroutines permanently blocked on channels or primitives